neoforged/.github/primers/1.21.6/index.md

 - `net.minecraft.world.item.ItemStack`
     - `forEachModifier` now takes in a `TriConsumer` that provides the modifier display
     - `hurtAndBreak` now has an overload which gets the `EquipmentSlot` from the `InteractionHand`
+- `net.minecraft.world.item.equipment.Equippable` now takes in whether the equipment can be sheared off an entity and the sound to play when doing so
 - `net.minecraft.world.level.BlockGetter`
     - `forEachBlockIntersectedBetween` now returns a boolean indicating that each block visited in the intersected area can be successfully visited
     - `$BlockStepVisitor#visit` now returns whether the location can be successfully moved to
 - `net.minecraft.world.level.block.AbstractCauldronBlock#SHAPE` is now protected
+- `net.minecraft.world.level.block.entity`
-- `net.minecraft.world.level.block.entity.BlockEntity#getNameForReporting` is now public
+    - `BlockEntity#getNameForReporting` is now public
+    - `SignBlockEntity#executeClickCommandsIfPresent` now takes in a `ServerLevel` instead of the `Level`, parameters are reordered
 - `net.minecraft.world.level.block.entity.trialspawner`
     - `TrialSpawner` now takes in a `$FullConfig`
         - `getConfig` -> `activeConfig`